Types of Whistleblower Cases

 Such discriminatory actions include termination, demotion, suspension, harassment and any other act that would dissuade a reasonable person from reporting violations.
 Moreover, if an employee has been wrongfully retaliated against, they may bring a private action in federal court against their employer.
 If they prevail, they may be entitled to reinstatement, double back pay, litigation costs, expert witness fees, and attorney’s fees.
 The Securities and Exchange Commission can also take legal action in an enforcement proceeding against any employer who retaliates against a whistleblower for reporting information.

-If you have first-hand knowledge of a fraud that is being committed upon the local, state or federal government, email us on the Contact Us webpage or call us at 415-441-8669 to speak with a California securities fraud lawyer.
+If you have first-hand knowledge of a fraud that is being committed upon the local, state or federal government, email us on the Contact Us webpage or call us at 415-441-8669 to speak with a California whistleblower attorney.
 Your email and call is confidential and free.
 We handle these types of cases on a contingency, meaning that if there is no recovery, you do not owe us anything.

 For a free and confidential consultation with a California lawyer about your possible case, please call us at 415-441-8669 or toll free at 888-503-8267 or send an email to firstname.lastname@example.org or under the Contact Us portion of this website.